DavidSeo382/Covid-19-Database-Design-and-PL-SQL-Procedures/README.md

 # Covid-19 Database Design and SQL Procedures

 ## Overview
 Designed a relational database where I created multiple tables linking them with primary-foreign key relationships.
-Afterwards, I inserted my own made up personal data with exception handling along with creating PL/SQL procedures to automate the process of querying data based on repetitive questions.
+Afterwards, I inserted my own made up personal data then created PL/SQL procedures with exception handling to automate the process of querying data based on repetitive questions.

 ## Tools / Languages Used
 * SQL Developer